azeldaniel/COMP1602-2021/README.md

 ## Week 3

-introduction to two dimensional arrays, and their uses with structs and functions.
+Practice with two dimensional arrays, and their uses with structs and functions.

+## Week 4

+Tutorial time was used the coursework exam.

+## Week 5

+Tutorial time was used for a lecture to finish up course content.

+## Week 6

+Practice with random number generation, c-strings, binary files and queue simulations.